 The end of the gesture should follow the movement, ending with the arm wrapped in a sling around the neck.
 For slower strokes, the gesture will be shorter.

-Do you understand why, today the vibora comes off the bandeja to create your own identity?
-A blow to the base of defense which can be converted into an attack blow, devastating, loaded with venom, which will bewitch your opponents with its trajectories!
-This shot is unique, and to be used without moderation.
+Do you understand why today the vibora is breaking away from the bandeja to create its own identity?
+A blow at the base of defense that can be converted into an attack blow, devastating, loaded with venom, that will bewitch your opponents with its trajectories!
+This blow is unique, and to be used without moderation.

 Julien Bondia